 3. Medications

-- Restasis (Cyclosporine): Prescription drops that reduce inflammation to help glands produce more tears.
+- Restasis (Cyclosporine) or Xiidra: Prescription daily drops that actively reduce inflammation on the eye's surface, helping your glands produce more of their own natural tears.

-- Antibiotics: To treat eyelid inflammation that prevents oil secretion.
+- Antibiotics: Oral antibiotics or specialized ointments may be prescribed to treat underlying eyelid inflammation (blepharitis) that prevents healthy oil secretion.

 4. Procedures

-- Thermal Pulsation (LipiFlow): A device that warms and massages the eyelids to unclog blocked oil glands.
+- Thermal Pulsation (LipiFlow): An advanced clinical device that gently warms and massages the eyelids to safely melt and clear out blocked oil glands.

 I've been noticing my eyes (under eyes) changing and I really need this.
 Great review yaldoeyecenter.com/